SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         Docker?

     3. Finally, we are going to name our training script as the *entrypoint* for our Docker image.
-The *entrypoint* is the application that we want to run when the image is being executed:
+The *entrypoint* is the application that we want to run when the image is executed:

         ```docker
         ENTRYPOINT ["python", "-u", "src/<project-name>/train.py"]